 The investigator rated CGIC mean score at week 6 was a key secondary outcome in both KINECT 2 and 3.
-Results from the Phase III KINECT 3 study showed no significant differences between the valbenazine and placebo group on CGIC score and CGIC responders at week 6 in the intent-to-treat population.^{37,43} However, an analysis conducted in the KINECT 3 per protocol population (i.e. including only valbenazine treated patients who had a detectable level of valbenazine at week 6) showed significant differences in favor of valbenazine for CGIC score at week 6 (Mean score: 2.8 & 2.8 for 40mg & 80mg valbenazine groups vs. 3.2 for the placebo group; p=0.011).37 The unpublished Phase II KINECT study also did not show any differences on CGIC after six weeks.43
+Results from the Phase III KINECT 3 study showed no significant differences between the valbenazine and placebo group on CGIC score and CGIC responders at week 6 in the intent-to-treat population.^{1,3} However, an analysis conducted in the KINECT 3 per protocol population (i.e. including only valbenazine treated patients who had a detectable level of valbenazine at week 6) showed significant differences in favor of valbenazine for CGIC score at week 6 (Mean score: 2.8 & 2.8 for 40mg & 80mg valbenazine groups vs. 3.2 for the placebo group; p=0.011).1 The unpublished Phase II KINECT study also did not show any differences on CGIC after six weeks.3

-In contrast, the CGIC score in the KINECT 2 study showed a greater improvement in the valbenazine group compared with the placebo group in the modified intent-to-treat population (LS Mean: 2.2 vs. 3.1; p<0.0001).38 Furthermore, the percentage of patients classified as CGIC responders in KINECT 2 was higher in the valbenazine group, resulting in a NNT of two compared with placebo (Table 4.4).
+In contrast, the CGIC score in the KINECT 2 study showed a greater improvement in the valbenazine group compared with the placebo group in the modified intent-to-treat population (LS Mean: 2.2 vs. 3.1; p<0.0001).2 Furthermore, the percentage of patients classified as CGIC responders in KINECT 2 was higher in the valbenazine group, resulting in a NNT of two compared with placebo (Table 4.4).

-Although statistical significance was not reported, results of the subgroup analysis conducted by psychiatric diagnosis in the KINECT 2 trial were consistent with the overall population, with a CGIC response of 61.5% vs. 14.8% in the schizophrenia/schizoaffective disorder subgroup, and 73.7% vs. 18.8% in the mood disorder subgroup (valbenazine vs. placebo, respectively).47 p value≤0.0001 vs. placebo; †unpublished data from FDA Medical Review
+Although statistical significance was not reported, results of the subgroup analysis conducted by psychiatric diagnosis in the KINECT 2 trial were consistent with the overall population (see Table 4.4), with a CGIC response of 61.5% vs. 14.8% in the schizophrenia/schizoaffective disorder subgroup, and 73.7% vs. 18.8% in the mood disorder subgroup (valbenazine vs. placebo, respectively).70